kwmkwm/dc_tts-phonetic-transfer-learning/README.md

 # Additional Changes

-For consitency and reduced code, datasets must match the format of the LJSpeed dataset including using the filename "metadata.csv" rather than "transcript.csv"
+For consitency and reduced code, datasets must match the format of the LJSpeed dataset including using the filename "metadata.csv" rather than "transcript.csv".

 Command line options have been added to make it easy to switch between models without editing the hyperparams.py file

 ---